build-one-line-a-day/Backend---Oyekunle-Oloyede/README.md

 ## Push Notifications

-This server is built to support push notifications.
+This server is built to support push notifications 📱 💻.

 Make `POST` request to `/subscribe` when subscribing a client for push messages.